SIMOHAMMED22/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that prints the absolute path name of the current working directory.: pwd
+Write a script that prints the absolute path name of the current working directory.: pwd / Display the contents list of your current directory.: ls